rafifrzd/HR-Data-EDA-Python/README.md

 Exploring the data to gain insight and clean the data by changing data types, removing duplicated values, handling missing values and removing outliers if needed.
 * **Data Types**: All data types for 35 columns are in accordance with values inside the column.
 * **Missing/Null Values**: There were no missing values in all of the columns.
-* **Drop Column**: Columns 'EmployeeCount', 'Over18', and 'StandardHours' were each removed because each of them contained only 1 value.
+* **Drop Column**: Columns *EmployeeCount*, *Over18*, and *StandardHours* were each removed because each of them contained only 1 value.
 We cannot gain insight if all the values are the same.
 For that reason, the three columns were dropped.
 * **Outliers**: There are no particular outliers that needs to be removed.

 <br>